AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Credit for the excellent <a href="https://github.com/alvarlagerlof/rsc-parser" target="blank">RSC parser</a> from Alvar Lagerlöf.

+## Rendering HTML
+Remember we said that initially rendering HTML from RSCs was a "possibility".
+That's because it's optional - it's up to the meta-framework if it does so or not.
+But it makes sense to do so.

+Remember we said *perceived performance* was an important metric.
+If you're already executing code on the server, and you can stream back HTML, you should, because the browser will render that HTML quickly, resulting in a faster perceived experience for the user.

 ## Streams and Promises
 But there are two kinds of performance: actual performance and perceived performance.